fusion-jena/DaiSi/README.md

 This repository provides the source code for 'Dai:Si' - a frontend framework for querying a dataset search index.
 The name is an abbrevation of 'Dataset Search' in its phonetic spelling.
 Dai:Si consists of two parts: a backend server (Node Server) and a frontend (Angular application).
 The Node middleware server handles the index requests and provides a convenient API for the frontend - a modular Angular app that can be easily adjusted for a specific domain.
+Dai:Si also provides a semantic search for biological datasets.

 * [Angular app]
 * [Node Server]